Fabrizio de Miranda: Career

-He graduated with a degree in civil engineering in 1950 from the University of Naples.
+Fabrizio de Miranda graduated with a degree in civil engineering in 1950 from the University of Naples.
 Beginning in 1955 he introduced in Italy steel-concrete composite structures, mainly in the field of bridges.
 He planned the first motorway viaducts with steel structure (Coretta, Macinaie, Poggio Palina) on the Autostrada del Sole in Italy (1959).
 In 1959, he became managing director of the largest Italian steelwork company, "Costruzioni Metalliche Finsider S.p.A." in Milan, which was under his management until 1967.
 From 1965 until 1996, he was professor of "Tecnica delle costruzioni" (structural engineering) at Politecnico di Milano.
 He successfully participated in numerous National and International Design Competitions of bridges including the first prize ex aequo to the International Competition for the Messina Bridge as member of the Lambertini Group (1969).
 He was among the Founders and then President (in 1970–1973) of the Italian College of the Steel Structures Technicians (CTA).

-In 1968, he founded a Consulting Engineering Firm specializing in the design of Bridges and Structures.
+In 1968, Fabrizio de Miranda founded a Consulting Engineering Firm specializing in the design of Bridges and Structures.
 During more than fifty years of professional activity, he designed hundreds of structures and bridges.
 Notable projects include the elevated highways in Genoa (1963–1965), in Fiorenza-Milan (1961) and in San Lorenzo-Rome (1969–1976), the viaducts and the Indiano Bridge across the Arno river near Florence (1972–1978), all in Italy; the Zarate-Brazo Largo Bridges in Argentina (1969–1976), and the Rande Bridge in Spain (1973–1977).
 He died in Milan on 21 January 2015.